Experiments in Humanitarian Humanities

 Trained in higher education in emergency settings, I had the pleasure of teaching refugee learners in Kakuma camp in the north of Kenya as part of Professor Jeremy Adelman's Massive Open Online Course (MOOC) Global History Lab, from 2016 to 2017.
 This was a formative experience out of which my commitment to providing access to history learning in non-traditional settings arises.
 Humanitarian history-in-action (different from the history of humanitarianism) is a new field with much potential to which I am excited to contribute.

-The History Dialogue Project is an applied history online course (SPOC) that I developed with Professor Jeremy Adelman at Princeton University for refugee learners.
+The History Dialogues Project is an applied history online course (SPOC) that I developed with Professor Jeremy Adelman at Princeton University for refugee learners.
 It is a nine-month course designed to introduce students from a variety of backgrounds and disciplines to a toolbox of approaches to research, writing, and presenting that allows students to frame, conduct, and present their own history research projects under the guidance of the teaching staff.
 The classroom brings together refugee learners in camps and urban settings with host country students.
-In the pilot course, which is currently running, we have 23 students from 9 countries, presently residing in six different countries in Africa and the Middle East.
+In the pilot course in 2019, we had 23 students from 9 countries, residing in six different countries in Africa and the Middle East.

 This blended-learning course is divided into five segments ranging from research methodology and ethics to storytelling and supervised research, interpretation, and production of final outputs.
 Currently, four international partner institutions, including Kepler, Kiron, and the UNHCR, are involved.
-In addition to online class time and office hours with the lecturer, students receive intensive individual supervision through an in-situ buddy system with other learners and the involvement of three teaching assistants who interact both online and offline with the students.
+In addition to online class time and office hours with the lecturer, students receive intensive individual supervision through the involvement of three teaching assistants who interact both online and offline with the students.

 This course brings together students across countries, cultures, language barriers, and disciplinary boundaries to learn together and support each other in conducting their individual research projects and resulting presentations.
 The transnational, digital setup helps students not only to access this discussion and see through the eyes of their diverse classmates, but also to problem solve together and gain confidence and facility interacting in a digital and international environment.